apollographql/apollo-link/packages/apollo-link-ws/README.md

   reconnect: true,
 });

-const link = new WSLink(client);
+const link = new WebSocketLink(client);
 ```

 ## Options
-WS Link takes either a subscription client or an object with three options on it to customize the behavoir of the link.
+WS Link takes either a subscription client or an object with three options on it to customize the behavior of the link.

-uri: string;
-  options?: ClientOptions;
-  webSocketImpl?: any;

 |name|value|default|required|
 |---|---|---|---|